Update 6/28/2019: All five branches are now offering reimbursement of up to $500 for licensing costs military spouses incur because of a PCS.

-Update 5/24/2019: The United States Marine Corps has quickly followed suit and announced that they will be offering up to a $500 reimbursement for costs associated occupational licenses for military spouses due to PCS or PCA.
+Update 5/28/2019: The United States Marine Corps and the United States Navy have since joined the Army and Airforce, following suit with an announcement that they will also be offering up to $500 of reimbursement for costs associated with occupational licensure for military spouses due to PCS or PCA.

-Army and Air Force spouses who have been paying for licenses in different states with every PCS and PCA may find themselves up to $500 richer instead of shelling out cash for testing, licensure fees, and more.
-The Air Force recently announced that it will be joining the Army in reimbursing spouses for costs associated with re-licensure when forced to do so because of a PCS or PCA with the Reimbursement Relicensure Program.
+Military spouses who have been paying for licenses in different states with every PCS and PCA may find themselves a bit richer.
+Instead of losing out on the cost of testing, licensure fees, and other professional costs with each move, they can now get reimbursed up to $500.
+All five US military services have recently announced that they will be paying back spouses for costs associated with re-licensure when forced to do so because of a PCS or PCA with the Reimbursement Relicensure Program.

-Military spouses in all branches often find themselves spending hundreds of dollars and several months obtaining new occupational licenses in their new state because of PCSing.
+Military spouses in all branches – yes, we see you Coastie spouses – often find themselves spending hundreds of dollars and several months obtaining new occupational licenses in their new state because of PCSing.
 We often do this every few years, adding additional stress to our already stressful move and family life.
 The cost associated with relicensure can be upwards of $500 making it costly for families to do each time they move, especially when moves can come every one to three years.

 This move made by both the Army and Air Force is a show of support for military spouses and the service members themselves.
 In an official statement, Secretary of the Air Force Heather Wilson says that, “Part of taking care of Airmen and families means making it easier for spouses to continue their careers after a military move.
 This policy reduces financial burdens and makes the professional careers of our Air Force spouses more portable.”